-Now that spring is well and truly here, it’s the perfect time to arrange a delicious spring picnic in the park.
+Now that summer is well and truly here, it’s the perfect time to arrange a delicious spring picnic in the park.
 So phone some friends, grab your stripy picnic blanket, and get set for a chilled afternoon of socialising in the sunshine.

 When you’re looking for food to pack for a picnic, what instantly springs to mind?
 Stale sausage rolls?
 Soggy sarnies?
 Dry carrot sticks?
 Well, not this time.
 If you’re looking for healthy ideas for picnic food you won’t have to spend hours slaving over, look no further.

 When you’re deciding on what to bring on a picnic, the temptation can be to just grab and go.
 But making your own picnic food can often be quite satisfying, and is likely to be better for you.
 These lazy sausage rolls are easier than you think.
 Wrap small pieces of good quality sausage (preferably without skin) in ready rolled puff pastry, and lay on a baking tray.
 Refrigerate for 10 minutes, brush with beaten egg, then cook for 20-25 minutes at 200 degrees Celsius.
 Sprinkle the sausage meat with chopped thyme for added wow.

 Sandwiches might be the most common food to pack for a picnic, but they don’t have to be boring.
 Choose 3 of your favourite fillings like cheese, chicken or smoked salmon, as well as 3 accompaniments such as cucumber, tomato or avocado.
 Butter a mixture of types of bread and then assemble the sandwiches making each combination different.
 Once you have a pile of sandwiches, cut the crusts off and slice into 3 thin rectangles.
 Create a mouth-watering arrangement by laying these on their side so the variety of fillings can easily be seen.
 Who can resist bite-sized sandwiches?